 Trigger suggestion: Note on the bathroom mirror or a reminder on your phone

 3. Enjoy your meal

 When we have time, it’s easy to just sit back, relax, and make an occasion out of a simple meal.
+Who says you cant make a mindfulness habit of this too?
 In our daily schedules, however, there’s often either little time or we multitask and eat while doing something else.
 Taking a moment to eat and do nothing else but enjoy the meal is actually quite easy.
 It doesn’t have to take ages, simply savoring the food, appreciating all the ingredients and paying attention to what you’re eating is enough.
 Even if it’s just five minutes, staying present throughout those 300 seconds is priceless – it makes you mindful of what you’re doing, creates positive emotions, and it disrupts your mind’s fretting between what was and what will be.

 Trigger suggestion: Getting ready to eat should do the trick!